Guy Boutilier: Expulsion from the PC caucus

 In the 2006 Progressive Conservative leadership election, Boutilier initially backed Lyle Oberg, and switched his support to eventual winner Ed Stelmach after Oberg was eliminated on the first ballot.
 When Stelmach succeeded Klein as premier, he named a smaller cabinet than Klein's.
 This included a merger of the Aboriginal Affairs portfolio with Intergovernmental and International Relations, and Stelmach gave the expanded portfolio to Boutilier.

 That same year, Stelmach also announced that the construction of a $35-million, 48-bed long-term care centre in Fort McMurray would be a priority for his government.
 But the next year, Health Minister Ron Liepert said the project would be delayed by at least four years.
 Liepert said the project was not an immediate priority because Fort McMurray’s growing population at the time was young.

 Boutilier was re-elected by another expanded margin in the 2008 election, but was not named to Stelmach's new cabinet, making him the only returning member of the pre-election cabinet not to receive a portfolio.
 His demotion was met with protest in his home riding, which contains much of the oilsands activity driving Alberta's economy at the time, and the local Progressive Conservative riding association sent a letter of protest to Stelmach.

-Boutilier also became a vocal critic of the government for delaying the long-term care facility, and compared the treatment of Fort McMurray’s seniors at the Northern Lights Regional Health Centre to being kept in "holding cells.”
-He also said Liepert was “talking gibberish.”
+Boutilier also became a vocal critic of the government for delaying the long-term care facility, and compared the treatment of Fort McMurray’s seniors at the Northern Lights Regional Health Centre to being kept in "holding cells."
+He also said Liepert was "talking gibberish."

 In July 2009, Stelmach kicked Boutilier out of the Progressive Conservative caucus for publicly criticizing the government’s delay of the facility.
 Stelmach's spokesman said that his ejection was due to his seeking "preferential treatment" for his riding; Boutilier denied that he had done so.

-A continuing care centre would not be built in Fort McMurray until 2021.
-The groundbreaking ceremony was held on April 20, 2018.
-It was approved in 2015 by Premier Rachel Notley following lobbying from Brian Jean, the MLA for Fort McMurray-Conklin.
-Both Notley and Jean agreed the project had been mismanaged and needlessly delayed by the former PC government.